mnot/I-D/json-home/draft.md

 Templates or would require ambiguous properties of a "resources" object -- aren't intended to be defined by a home document.
 The appropriate way to do this is with a "form" language, much as HTML defines.

-Future revisions of this specification may define or accommodate the use of such a form in the home document.

 Note that it is possible to support multiple query syntaxes on the same base URL, using more than one link relation type; see the example at the start of